shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 _Left: battery health after 6 years of degradation; right: Geekbench score of the A10 Fusion chip under CPU throttling conditions_

 ## Wrap-up
 iPhone 7 was okay.
 It was neither as incremental as the iPhone 8 one year later, nor as radical as the iPhone X one year later as well.
-The lack of headphone jack hasn't been as big of a deal as many critics argued it would be back then.
+The lack of headphone jack hasn't been as big of a deal as many critics argued back then.
 The haptic engine rendered the home button the ultimate form of its former iterations.

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Portrait/IMG_0669.jpg" width="49%" />